AbhiAlderman/Ygnacio-Valley-High-School-FRC-2020-Code/README.md

 I self taught myself programming, specifically Java, throughout high school for my team to compete in these competitions.

-Unfortunately, due to COVID-19, we were not able to complete this project.
-Aspects that I coded into this project, such as the robot Arm and the Control Panel Manipulator, are not fully functioning at this time.
-The school year being cut short lead to little footage of the robot.
+Unfortunately, due to COVID-19, we were not able to complete the mechanisms of the robot.
+Aspects that I coded into this project, such as the robot Arm and the Control Panel Manipulator, are not fully implemented at this time.
+The school year being cut short lead to little footage of the robot in action.

 Here is a short demo of the robots shooting mechanism - https://www.instagram.com/p/B85NxOqBzl6/ (That's me on the right!)